 - Built-in 1080p resolution camera allows for aerial video and photography and transmits live video to the pilot’s smartphone through a WiFi connection and relies on mechanical gimbal stabilization

 - Six-axis gyro system for increased stability and smooth flights

-- Headless mode, altitude hold, and one-key return through GPS system
+- Headless mode, altitude hold, and one-key return through a GPS system

-- Return home is automatically activated with low power or weak signal
+- The return home is automatically activated with low power or weak signal

 - Modular battery charges and stores safely

-- Drone includes anti-interference two-way radio control technology on 2.4GHz wavelength
+- The drone includes anti-interference two-way radio control technology on 2.4GHz wavelength

-- A double alarm system lets you know if signal is weak or battery is low
+- A double alarm system lets you know if the signal is weak or battery is low

 - It is built with a durable structure that resists breakage, including four separate undercarriages

 Pros and Cons